ckov/jl/README.md

 /path/to/repo/mylog.txt
 ```

 The above shows a possible use where different journal files are saved in the same directory.
-For cases where this use case does not work (e.g. you have different journals in different repositories), you can specify the full path of the journal file.
+For cases where this use case does not work (e.g. you have different journals in different repositories), you can specify the full path of the journal file, overriding the directory location.
 This can be done explicitly with a `--file=FILE` option, or with an environment variable:
 ```console
 $ JL_FILE=/path/to/alt/file.txt jl [...]
 ```